Martha Ansara: 1970s–1990s

 Ansara was a founding convenor of the Film and Broadcast Industries Oral History Group (as of 2025 Australian Media Oral History Group), which was founded in April 1991 "as an independent body in response to the growing concerns of oral historians and Australian filmmakers that the National Film and Sound Archive (NFSA) was no longer doing enough to encourage the recording and dissemination of the oral histories of film and broadcast industry veterans".
-The members of this group included film historian Graham Shirley.
+The members of this group included film historian Graham Shirley and screenwriter-producer Joan Long.
 The group was associated with the NFSA.

 Ansara gained a master's degree in Applied History from the University of Technology Sydney in 1994.

 She was also involved with the Balmain Resident Action group.

 In this period Ansara gradually stopped working as a cinematographer and increasingly began teaching film, including as a lecturer at the University of Technology Sydney.

 In 1999, she attended the Créteil International Women's Film Festival, where her films were screened in a tribute to Australian Women's Cinema.

 2000s

 In 2002, Ansara produced the documentary Ordinary People, directed by Jennifer Rutherford and narrated by Tara Morice, which follows One Nation candidate Colene Hughes over two years and two elections.

-In 2003, Ansara joined other documentary-makers, including Jeni Thornley, Pat Fiske, and Mitzi Goldman, in forming Ozdox, the Australian Documentary Forum.
+In 2003, Ansara joined other documentary-makers, including Jeni Thornley, Pat Fiske, Rod Freedman, and Mitzi Goldman, in forming Ozdox, the Australian Documentary Forum.

-Also around 2003, she was a founding member of the Archive Forum, which lobbied for the establishment of the Archive as a statutory body, a goal finally accomplished in 2008.
+Also around 2003, she was a founding member of the Archive Forum, which lobbied for the establishment of the National Film and Sound Archive as a statutory body, a goal finally accomplished in 2008.

-In 2005 Ansara, as a member of the Australian Cinematographers Society, was asked to work with the ACS on a photographic history of cinematography in Australia.
+In 2008 Ansara, as a member of the Australian Cinematographers Society, was asked to work with the ACS on a photographic history of cinematography in Australia.
 This project, significantly relying on oral history, became the book, The Shadowcatchers: A history of cinematography in Australia.
 Upon its launch, Ansara wrote "For me, The Shadowcatchers is, among other things, a tribute to the importance of the NFSA to our national heritage – to our understanding of the past".